uclahs-cds/package-moPepGen/docs/file-format.md

 The different mutation events are called by different algorithms with varying output formats.
 In moPepGen, data type and tool-specific parsers convert variant data from different sources to a standardized VCF-like format.
 They are used in the `moPepGen callVariant` command to create the transcript variant graph and call variant peptides.

 In moPepGen, we define the GVF (Gene Variant Format) file format, extended and modified from the [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) file format, to represent the variant records.
 In a GVF file, each entry represents a variant associated with a transcript.
-The `CHROM` column is used to hold the gene ID, and the `POS` column indicates the variant position in reference to the transcript.
+The `CHROM` column is used to hold the gene ID, and the `POS` column indicates the variant position in reference to the transcript gene.

 ### 1.1 File Metadata